benmarwick/reanalysis-of-marwick-2008-JAS/README.md

 Asia.
 Journal of Archaeological Science 35(5): 1189-1200 http://dx.doi.org/10.1016/j.jas.2007.08.007

-The reanalysis analyses the key variables with flaked grouped by individual cores, rather than combining all cores together.
+The reanalysis analyses the key variables with flakes grouped by individual cores, rather than combining all cores together.